xiangz-108/be434-spring-2023/docs/syllabus.md

 ## Required or Special Materials

 Students will be required to create a (free) account on GitHub to download and turn in assignments.
-Students must install Python on their laptops for completing and turning in assignments.
+Students must install Github Desktop (https://desktop.github.com/) on their laptops.
+Students must also install Python on their laptops for completing and turning in assignments.
 Windows users will need to install Windows Subsystem for Linux (WSL) in order to have a functional command-line interface.
 Students will also need to install an editor.
-In this class, we use Visual Studio Code (https://code.visualstudio.com/), but students are welcome to use a different editor of their choice.
-Information on accessing these resources can be found under Getting Started in D2L.
-We walk-through these resources in-class during the first week of the course.
+In this class, we use Visual Studio Code (https://code.visualstudio.com/).
+Information on accessing these resources and detailed installation instructions can be found under Getting Started in D2L and the setup.md file on the course Github site (https://github.com/bhurwitz33/be434-spring-2023).

 ## Required Extracurricular, Activities